Vinyasa Flow (all levels)

 The content and emphasis of these classes will vary using vinyasa/flow style as a framework, linking movement with breath.
-Classes are open to all levels although some beginner classes are recommended before starting mixed level classes.
+Classes are open to all levels although some Yoga Basics Classes are recommended before starting mixed level classes.

 While this is a mixed level class and can certainly be worked at your own pace, the Dynamic Vinyasa flow tends to be vigorous.
 Sun salutations, Mandala Namaskars and other vinyasa generally incorporate additional choreography and are typically set to eastern inspired grooves.
 High energy core work is a routine component of class, and is accompanied by pop, techno and electronica music.
 The intention is to mix a challenging, warming vinyasa practice with loud joyful music, so that students can work harder and stretched deeper while having a light-hearted, fun time.